jinjagit/Cryptography/README.md

 If you are interested, feel free to follow allong on my blog: https://cryptographystudies.wordpress.com/resources/

 Also, feel free to check my homework!
 (I don't have access to the 'official' homework answers).

+NOTE: I am new to Python, so I would not use my code as an example of 'good' code ;-)